 Principal Investigator

 Patrick’s research revolves around social robotics and focuses on nonverbal interactive signals, social credibility and trust in assistive and companion robots.
 Patrick has extensive expertise in social human-robot interaction and experimentation and is highly skilled with a large array of robotic and sensing technologies.
 As manager of the Robot House, a unique facility for human-robot interaction, he brings together real-world applications and fundamental robotics research.
-His research involving the Kaspar robot has a direct impact on the life and learning of children with autism and learning difficulties.
+His research involving the Kaspar robot has a direct impact on the lives and learning of children with autism and learning difficulties.

 Keywords: social companions, assistive technology, nonverbal interaction, trust and credibility